-Due to COVID-19 and the disruption of the remainder of this year’s teaching and assessment, the procedure for notifying absence from an exam, coursework extensions and exenuating circumstances has changed.
+Due to COVID-19 and the disruption of the remainder of this year’s teaching and assessment, there have been some changes in the procedure for notifying absence from an exam, coursework extensions and extenuating circumstances.
+The information below is up to date as of the 24th August 2020.

 See the sections below for more information.